DjangoGirls/organizer-manual/tutorial/README.md

 The goal of the tutorial is to build a working web application and deploy it to the internet.

-But the goal is not to turn people into programmers into one day - it's not possible.
-We want to show the sparks, get people excited and show them how fun it is to build something.
+But the goal is not to turn people into programmers in one day - this is not possible.
+We want to show the sparks, get people excited and show them how much fun it is to build something.

 __Getting people excited and making them fall in love with building things is our mission. __

-Constantly show them a bigger picture, talk about open source communities, bring in the larger context of the internet.
+Constantly show them the bigger picture, talk about open source communities, bring in the larger context of the internet.

 ## Can I use my own resource?